srowhani/mmlind.github.io/_posts/2015-08-09-Simple_3-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 ## Conclusion

 Coding this 3-layer neural network to recognize the MNIST digits has been a interesting excercise.
-It provided valuable insights into the *unpredictable* performance of neural networks.
+It provided valuable insights into the *unpredictability* of neural networks.
-In particular, it helped to alert how small parameter changes can cause completely different outcomes.
+In particular, it helped to alert me to how small parameter changes can cause very different results.

-The network's overall performance, i.e. its accuracy in recognizing the MNIST digits, is still disappointing.
+Overall, the network's performance, i.e. its accuracy in recognizing the MNIST digits, is still disappointing.
-Further fine-tuning is be required, e.g. using a dynamic learning rate.
+Further fine-tuning is required, e.g. using a dynamic learning rate.
-I experimented with different parameters and algorithm changes which helped to push accuracy to above 90%, but did not implement them in the published code.
-To really improve performance on MNIST I rather want to tackle it using convolutional networks next. ;)
+I experimented with different parameters and algorithm changes which helped pushing accuracy to above 90% (but did not implement them in the published code).

+To further improve performance on MNIST I rather want to tackle it using convolutional networks next. ;)

 ---